-This is because of the radiation and electric field induced conductivity.
+1 This is because of the radiation and electric field induced conductivity.
 These effects influence the surface voltage and consequently the risk of discharge.

+2 Reproduce ageing effect due to high energetic electron irradiation of the environment corresponding to the entire life in orbit.

 ECSS-E-ST-20-06_0070045

 The number of samples to be tested shall be agreed with the customer.